teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 - - -

-## No Infringement: Asteroids v.
+## Copying Ideas is Not Infringement: Asteroids v.
 Meteors (1981)

 <img src="/images/copyright/asteroids-v-meteors.jpg" class="medium-image">

 *"Sir, the possibility of successfully navigating an asteroid field is approximately 3,720 to 1."* -- C3PO

 Atari made the original Asteroids game.
 Amusement World made a knockoff called Meteors.
-The judge enumerated 22 similarities and decided that the "defendants based their game on plaintiff's copyrighted game; to put it bluntly, defendants took plaintiff's idea.
-However, the copyright laws do not prohibit this." [*Atari v.
+Atari was not amused, and sued for copyright infringement. [*Atari v.
 Amusement World*, 547 F.Supp.
-222 (D.Md.
+222 (D. Md.
 1981)](http://scholar.google.com/scholar_case?case=6441518363892064579).

+Copyright never protects "ideas", it can only protect the "creative expression" of an idea.
+In the case of Asteroids vs. Meteors, the judge identified 22 similarities, and decided that the "defendants based their game on plaintiff's copyrighted game; to put it bluntly, defendants took plaintiff's idea.
+However, the copyright laws do not prohibit this." [*Atari v.
+Amusement World*](http://scholar.google.com/scholar_case?case=6441518363892064579).

 The 22 similarities involved the graphics, game mechanics and sound.
 According to the judge, they were all part of the unprotectable "idea" of a "a video game in which a player fights his way through space rocks and enemy spaceships." [*Atari v.
 Amusement World*](http://scholar.google.com/scholar_case?case=6441518363892064579).

-The court also noted 9 differences, which seem to mainly involve more advanced graphics.
-Here are a few examples:
+The court also noted 9 differences, which seem to mainly involve the more advanced graphics in Meteors.
+Here are some examples:

 - Meteors is in color, while Asteroids is in black and white.

-- The symbols for rocks and spaceships in Meteors are shaded to appear three-dimensional, unlike the flat, schematic figures in Asteroids.
+The symbols for rocks and spaceships in Meteors are shaded to appear three-dimensional, unlike the flat, schematic figures in Asteroids.

 - At the beginning of Meteors, the player's spaceship is shown blasting off the earth, whereas "Asteroids" begins with the player's spaceship in outer space.